corda/obligation-cordapp/README.md

 # Using the CorDapp via the web front-end

-In your favourite web browers, navigate to:
+In your favourite web browser, navigate to:

 1. PartyA: `http://localhost:10007`
 2. PartyB: `http://localhost:10010`
 3. PartyC: `http://localhost:10013`

 You'll see a basic page, listing all the API end-points and static web content.
 Click on the "obligation" link under "static web content".
 The dashboard shows you a number of things:

 1. All issued obligations to date
 2. A button to issue a new obligation